Smita

+Smita Vallurupalli (born 4 September 1980), known mononymously as Smita, is an Indian singer and actress.
+She began her career in 2000 with the release of her debut pop album, Hai Rabba.
+She has since released several albums, including Masaka Masaka, which was commercially successful, and Smita, a multilingual pop album composed by Sajid-Wajid and distributed by Sony BMG.

+In addition to her work in pop music, Smita has performed over 75 playback songs in Telugu cinema.
+Notably, her rendition of "Evaraina Chusuntara" from the film Anukokunda Oka Roju (2005) earned her the Filmfare Award for Best Female Playback Singer – Telugu.
+She is credited with popularizing pop music in Andhra Pradesh through her albums and music videos.

-Smita (born Smita Vallurupalli on 4 September 1980) is an Indian pop singer, playback singer and actress known for her works in Tollywood, Telugu Music Industry, Bollywood, Kollywood and Kannada cinema.
-She has appeared in films such as Malliswari (2004) and Aata (2007) as well as short film Dying To Be Me (2015).
+Smita has also ventured into acting, appearing in films such as Malliswari (2004) and Aata (2007).
+In 2015, she starred in the short film Dying To Be Me.
+Beyond her music and acting career, she hosted the SonyLIV talk show Nijam With Smita.

 Career

 Singing

 Smita's potential as a singer was identified at a talent show Padutha Theeyaga on Telugu television channel ETV anchored by S. P. Balasubrahmanyam in 1997.
+Smita's mother sent her singing tape secretly to Padutha Theeyaga.
 Around this time she started trying for some playback opportunities and she did get to sing a few playback songs.
 Her parents advised her that it was more apt to choose pop singing as a career as she had a style which is more suited for making of a pop artist.
 Hairabba was a result of this decision.